• Skip to primary navigation

 IC 5551

-To send signal we need to make it strong using power amplifier with two transistors.
+Also, to send signal, we need to make it strong using power amplifier with two transistors.

-Output connects to phase wire through capacitor and capacitor passes high frequency signal but stops low frequency power.
+Then, output connect to phase wire through capacitor and this capacitor pass high frequency signal but stop low frequency power.

-Transmitter get power from battery AC/DC adapter or simple power using capacitor to drop voltage.
+Transmitter get power from battery or from AC/DC adapter, also it can use simple power with capacitor to drop voltage.

 Formulas: